jeniferirwin/lensmap/logfiles/readme.txt

-To be picked up by the program, logs need to be at least 15 lines long and have at least one recognizable COORDINATE/View pair, as detailed in the main README.md file.
+Put logfiles of atlas sessions here.
+To be used by the program, logs must have at least one recognizable Coordinate/View pair, as detailed in the main README.md.

 You can make as many different logfiles as you want.
 Catching the same View in two different logfiles is fine, but if you have mismatched